 In recent years more and more people have been succumbing to smart-device procrastination. eMarketer found that on average US mobile users now spend as many as 4 hours on their phones every day, with other studies substantiating their findings.
-In the last few years a host of productivity applications have set their sites on this mobile culture.
-Developers such as ShaoKan Pi have enjoyed success filling a gap in the market that has grown out of this mobile culture, not only seeking to curtail usage, but to harness it to encourage self-improvement.
+Alarming?
+Maybe a little.
+A host of productivity applications have set their sights on this emergent mobile culture.
+Developers such as ShaoKan Pi have enjoyed success not only seeking to curtail usage, but to harness it to encourage self-improvement.
 These kinds of productivity app are nothing new: to-do lists, notepads, and synced calendars have been in circulation since the App and Play stores’ inception, as have social media platforms and games for people to while away the hours, but this latest generation ups the stakes in terms of both design and functionality.
-Just as people are increasingly killing time scrolling through news feeds or tapping their way to glory on *insert the name of this week’s fad app*, tools that encourage certain behavioural patterns or stop people overusing their devices are being developed as the natural progression of productivity solutions.